The Urn of Hill, Lane and Sudderth: Introduction

 \section{Introduction}

 The urn model of Hill Lane and Sudderth (HLS model) was independently descovered by Hill, Lane and Sudderth \cite{HLS}, Blum and Brennan in 1980 \cite{BB} and by Arthur, Ermoliev and Kaniovskii in 1983 \cite{AEK}.
-The model is as follows: consider an urn with total capacity of $T$, i.e., that could contain up to $T$ balls.
+The model is as follows: consider an urn with total capacity of $T$.
 The balls can be of two colors: say black and white.
-At each step $n$ a new ball is added to the urn, whose color is decided depending on the fraction of black balls, that hereafter we call \textbf{urn share} and indicate with the $\psi_{n}$ symbol.
+Then, at every step $n$ a new ball is added, whose color is decided depending on the fraction of black balls.
+Hereafter we call the fraction of black balls ``urn share'', and indicate with the $\psi_{n}$ symbol.
 More precisely, the steps are controlled by the urn function \cite{Franchini_URNS,FB,Pemantle}

 that is identified with the probability of adding a black ball.
 If $\psi_{n}$ is the urn share at the step $n$, then, at the next step $n+1$ a black ball will be added with a probability $\pi\left(\psi_{n}\right)$ and a white ball with a probability $1-\pi\left(\psi_{n}\right)$: \cite{Pemantle=000020=0000202,Gouet,Kazuaki}.
 A detailed Sample--Path (SP) Large Deviation Principle (LDP) \cite{Dembo_Zeitouni} for the HLS urn has been developed in \cite{Franchini_URNS} (see also: \cite{Fajolet-Analytic=000020Urns,Fajolet=0000203,Fajolet2,Bryc,Stochastic=000020urns,FranchiniPhD2015,FranchiniMS2011}).